chinmayasrathore/chinmayasrathore.github.io/_projects/10_project.md

 ### ▶️ Video Tutorials - Using the GPS Logger App

 You can learn how to use the GPS Logger app with the following video tutorials.
-The 2025 update video specidically covers the new interface updates while the older video has some intresting information about the app that is still valid.
+The 2025 update video specidically covers the new interface updates while the older video has some useful information about the app that is still valid.
 You can watch both these videos.
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include video.liquid path="https://youtu.be/MexKduwnCjw" class="img-fluid rounded" %}
+        {% include video.liquid path="https://www.youtube.com/watch?v=MexKduwnCjw" class="img-fluid rounded" %}
         <div class="caption">
             ▶️ GPS Logger App 2025 Update
         </div>
     </div>
     <div class="col-sm mt-3 mt-md-0">
-        {% include video.liquid path="https://youtu.be/YPHE8du-1jA" class="img-fluid rounded" %}
+        {% include video.liquid path="https://www.youtube.com/watch?v=YPHE8du-1jA" class="img-fluid rounded" %}
         <div class="caption">
             ▶️ GPS Logger App Old Video (has some good information)
         </div>